MIkhailNkmnme/Binary-Drum-Machine/README.md

 ## 🖥️ OBS Studio & VJ Streaming Guide

-Zerkalius was built to be easily integrated into live streams (YouTube, Twitch, TikTok) and music clips:
+Zerkalius is designed for easy integration into live streams (YouTube, Twitch, TikTok) and music clip creation:
 1. Open [1001100.online](https://1001100.online/).
 2. Load your custom music track (MP3/WAV).
-3. Choose your desired scene from the **Treasure Map (Карта Сокровищ)**.
+3. Choose a preset scene from the **Treasure Map (Карта Сокровищ)** OR upload your own custom `.txt` file filled with `1`s and `0`s to generate entirely unique shapes and patterns.
 4. Enable **AI Auto-Pilot** and **Audio React**.
 5. Press **F11** in your browser to go fullscreen.
 6. **Double-click** the screen to enter **Zen Mode**.
-7. Capture the window in **OBS Studio** and start broadcasting.
+7. Capture the window in **OBS Studio** and start broadcasting or recording.

 ---